aep-dev/aep.dev/aip/general/0213/aip.md

 The [`google.protobuf`][protobuf] package is somewhat special in that it is shipped with protocol buffers itself, rather than with API tooling.
-The Well-Known Types defined in this package should always be used when appropriate, and the [AIP type][] repo **does not** define any protos for these types, even when it defines a corresponding JSON Schema.
-These include:
+The Well-Known Types defined in this package should always be used when appropriate, and the [AIP common components][] repo **does not** define any protos for these types, even when it defines a corresponding JSON Schema.
+These
+include:

 - [`google.protobuf.Duration`][duration]: Durations, with nanosecond-level
   precision.
 The protobuf runtime provides helper functions to convert to and